 Normally, if you miss the Open Enrollment Period, you will not be able to apply until the next open enrollment unless you experience a qualifying life event.
 Any event that leaves you uninsured or changes the size of your family (such as loss of job or health insurance, changes in residence or household size, or a marriage, birth or adoption of a child) triggers a Special Enrollment Period.
 Such an event opens a short window for you to obtain your insurance.8

 Today Arkansas has a state-based Marketplace-Federal Platform.
 In 2019, the Arkansas Insurance Department created a division called the Arkansas Health Insurance Marketplace (AHIM).
 This division manages and implements the state-based health insurance exchange following state and federal law.9 However, the state relies on the federal website for eligibility and enrollment functions.10

 You can buy ACA-compliant coverage through the exchanges or certified agents and brokers.
 For families and individuals, Obamacare may be the best low-cost health insurance due to the available subsidies that lower premiums.
 If you are self-employed with no employees, you can access the same health insurance options as families and individuals.

 Over 66,000 Arkansas residents enrolled in health insurance for 2021.11 That number has decreased by about 4% in the past three years.12

 Individual Health Insurance Companies in Arkansas

-- Arkansas Blue Cross & Blue Shield
+- USAble Mutual Insurance Co.
+(Arkansas Blue Cross & Blue Shield)

-- QualChoice Life and Health
+- QualChoice Life and Healthx